Case Study: The Design Department

 Feeding the Design Department

-Our job often starts with a sketch from an artist — often something that is impossible to make, and something that violates rules for manufacturing, or of space and legality.
-To meet requirements, the design department must know where the boundaries are.
+Our job often starts with a sketch from an artist — often something that is impossible to make.
+Also, often violating rules for manufacturing, or of space and legality.
+To meet requirements of the artist and the markets, the design department must know where the boundaries are.

 Legality is an interesting topic for license plates.
 To be legal, there are certain areas you have to stay away from — certain things you can’t cover.
 To learn all the details for every situation, Cruiser collected license plates from every jurisdiction in North America.
 No kidding, we have a license plate from every state in the US as well as from Canada and Mexico.
 Then we went through every one to document where tags and state names and other details are.
 Finally, we put all this work into a graphic so when we design a frame, we know what it’s going to look like and how it will fit in every case.